MisterTarock/Ultracar/README.md

 ## References

 * Our "Artificial Intelligence" course
-* The self driving simulator from Udacity : https://github.com/udacity/self-driving-car-sim
+* The self-driving simulator from Udacity : https://github.com/udacity/self-driving-car-sim
-* The self driving car project from Mr. S. Raval. : https://github.com/llSourcell/How_to_simulate_a_self_driving_car
+* The self-driving car project from Mr. S. Raval. : https://github.com/llSourcell/How_to_simulate_a_self_driving_car
 * The Nvidia paper "End to End Learning for Self-Driving Cars" : https://arxiv.org/pdf/1604.07316.pdf